akora/akora-dev-blog-astro-citrus/src/content/post/multi-tier-home-lab-naming-conventions.md

 At the server level - in order to be able to SSH into the servers - super short, but also meaningful names are used.

-Instead of setting up static IP addresses, let's use our router's DHCP capabilities to assign IP addresses to the servers, and stick to them (aka "DHCP reservation").
+Instead of setting up static IP addresses (one by one on each server), let's use our router's DHCP capabilities to assign IP addresses to the servers, and stick to them (aka "DHCP reservation").
+I call it "pinning" a MAC address to an IP address.

+Here is my setup:

 | Server   | IP Address   | Architecture | OS                 |
 |----------|--------------|--------------|--------------------|